 - a.
 Energy analysis to determine the overall energy efficiency of the project and inspections of ceiling, wall and floor insulations; - b.
 Blower-Door test to determine unit air leakage within residential units; and - c.
 Physical inspection of buildings and units to determine whether the energy efficiency measures identified in the pre-construction energy analysis have been installed. - 5) Remediation.
 In cases where the Division's post-construction energy analysis determines that the energy efficiency is less than the required energy efficiency standard prescribed in this section, the Project Sponsor will be provided an opportunity to make improvements and enhancements to achieve the energy efficiency standard.
+The improvements or enhancements shall be made within 90 days of receiving written notice that they are required to meet the energy efficiency standard prescribed in this section, unless the Project Sponsor has received a time extension in writing from the Division.
 The Project Sponsor will be required to pay any additional costs associated with the additional consultant time, travel and/or testing that is necessary.